Azhrei/introduction-to-go/README.md

  % patch -p1 < present1.patch
  ```

-The above patch adds a progress indicator (slide number / total number
+The above patch adds a progress indicator (slide number / total
-of slides) in the bottom right corner of every slide, and changes the
+number of slides) in the top right corner of every slide, and changes
-color of "code" text to be blue (instead of black) so they standout
+the color of `code text like this` to be blue (instead of black)
-better.
+so it stands out better.

-A second patch is provided that modifies the tool so that slides are
+A second patch is planned that modifies the tool so that slide
-automatically numbered, but this gets in the way for "continuation
+titles are automatically numbered, but this gets in the way for
-slides", which should not be assigned a new number.
-I plan to come up
+"continuation slides", which should not be assigned a new number.
-with a way to correct for this (new syntax add to the Title tag?) but
+I plan to come up with a way to correct for this (new syntax add
-until I do, this patch is NOT recommended (although the `present2.patch`
+to the Title tag?) but until I do, this patch is NOT recommended
-file is provided).
+(although the `present2.patch` file is provided).

 I really want the second patch to work as it would easily allow a table
 of contents at the beginning of the slide deck built automatically by
 jQuery with links to the correct slide.
-The present tool already uses
+The `present` tool already uses
 jQuery and jQuery-UI, so adding a navbar somewhere on the slide is
 certainly viable using techniques already included within the existing
 web page.